Aurora-Jennifer/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 - determining fit
 - preparing for future engagements

-However, **no formal or billable work** will begin until business formation and insurance coverage are fully established.
+However, **no formal or billable work** will begin until business insurance coverage is obtained.

 Clients are welcome to initiate early conversations, and I will provide updates as each compliance milestone is completed.